isomerpages/csc-corp/pages/terms-of-use.md

 <ol start="19">

-<li>All CSC-related Digital Platforms (LEARN, LEARN-DC and CSC Programme Portal) are intended for use by Singapore Public Service Officers and/or Singapore Public Service Agencies (“Agency”).
+<li>All CSC-related Digital Platforms are intended for use by Singapore Public Service Officers and/or Singapore Public Service Agencies (“Agency”).
 You shall only access and/or use these platforms by an authorised account and your Account can only be used by you and must not be shared with any other third party (within the Singapore Public Service or otherwise).
 Your access and/or usage shall be in accordance with your Agency’s instructions.</li>
 <br>

 <li>You further adhere to refrain from posting and/or engaging in the following on our digital platforms:</li>